Mojo Links

 The right starting point is the gap between your current backlink profile and the top-3 competitor average.
 A site with 80 referring domains competing for keywords where the top three average 320 RDs needs 240 net new RDs to close the gap.
 At a typical cost-per-link of $250-800 in mid-tier campaigns, that gap costs $60K-192K over 12-18 months.

-Detailed vertical benchmarks live in our backlink count benchmarks.
-The math above is the operational starting point.
+Detailed vertical benchmarks live in our backlink count benchmarks, and Siege Media's link building cost study puts realistic per-link pricing behind the same math.
+The figures above are the operational starting point.
 Budget less than the gap requires and rankings will not move.

 Starter: $3-5k Per Month